LostBeard/SpawnDev.EBML/README.md

 ## EBMLDocumentReader

 EBMLDocumentReader is the base EBML document parser.
 The EBMLDocumentReader can be given a list of EBMLSchemas that tell it how to process EBML documents with a matching EBML.DocType value.
+WebM and Matroska EBMLSchemas are included in the library as WebMSchema and MatroskaSchema.

 ## WebMDocumentReader

 To fix the duration in a WebM file, WebM parser reads the Timecode information from Clusters and SimpleBlocks and adds a Segment > Info > Duration element with the new duration.